swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 in the form of a certificate, which supports both signature validation and encryption.
 The same public key MAY support both signature validation and encryption, indicated by an absent `"use"` attribute.

+Services MAY declare encryption and signature capabilities as defined in  \[[SAML2MetaAlgSupport](#saml2metaalg)\].
+The declared algorithms MUST meet the algorithm requirements defined by the Swedish eID Framework or by the federation operator .
+Thus, it is not allowed to declare an algorithm, or key size, that is prohibited from use.

+All services conformant with this specification MUST support the mandatory algorithms defined by the Swedish eID Framework, meaning that a service has no possibility to opt-out from a certain mandatory algorithm by excluding it from the declared capabilities.
+The main purpose of declaring an algorithm using any of the elements `<md:EncryptionMethod>`, `<alg:SigningMethod>` or `<alg:DigestMethod>` is to declare which algorithm the service prefers.

 <a name="service-providers"></a>
 #### 2.1.2.
 Service Providers